 In the ordinary course of business, we enter into agreements with sellers, buyers and other third parties pursuant to which we agree to indemnify buyers, sellers, vendors, lessors, business partners, lenders, stockholders, and other parties with respect to certain matters, including, but not limited to, losses resulting from claims of intellectual property infringement, damages to property or persons, business losses, or other liabilities.
-Generally these indemnity and defense obligations relate to our own business operations, obligations, and acts or omissions.
-However, under some circumstances, we agree to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions of third parties.
+Generally these indemnity and defense obligations relate to our own business operations, obligations, and acts or omissions, or the business operations, obligations, and acts or omissions of third parties.
 These indemnity provisions generally survive termination or expiration of the agreements in which they appear.
 In addition, we have entered into indemnification agreements with our directors, executive officers and certain other officers that will require us, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors, officers or employees.
 No demands have been made upon us to provide indemnification under such agreements and there are no claims that we are aware of that could have a material effect on our consolidated financial statements.